jmbannon/ytdl-sub/docs/source/config_reference/config_yaml.rst

 - if two conflicting keys arent lists or mappings, overwrite the higher priority one
 - otherwise, combine then re-evaluate

-If you are only inheriting from one preset, the syntax ``preset: "parent_preset"`` is valid YAML.
-Inheriting from multiple presets require use of a list.
+If you are only inheriting from one preset, using a single string instead of a list is valid, for example ``preset: "parent_preset"``, but we recommend always using a list for consistent readability between presets.

 .. _`mergedeep`:
    https://mergedeep.readthedocs.io/en/latest/